 A backup that selects only files that have changed since a previous backup.
-Several levels of incremental backup are available, allowing selective backup of only files that have changed since the last incremental backup.
+Several levels of incremental backup are available, which enables detailed control of restore chain length.
 See also backup types.

-incremental backup (Microsoft
+incremental backup

-Exchange Server specific term) A backup of the Microsoft Exchange Server data that has changed since the last full or incremental backup.
+(Microsoft Exchange Server specific term) A backup of the Microsoft Exchange Server data that has changed since the last full or incremental backup.
 With the incremental backup, only the transaction log files are backed up.
 See also backup types.